bergesinstitute/grafmethodenglish/book-4-unit-6.md

 M: If I were you, I would think about it carefully.
 What would you do if there were no hospital nearby ['nɪrbaɪ] (cerca)?

 E: That's true.
-If I were really sick, I would need to drive a long way.
+If I got really sick, I would need to drive a long way.
 Maybe I would keep an apartment in the city too.

 M: If we both had unlimited [ʌn'lɪmɪtɪd] (ilimitado) money, we could buy houses